 These histamines trigger the symptoms of an oxygen allergy – such as red, itchy eyes, a runny nose, and sneezing.

 There is no cure for an oxygen allergy, but there are treatments that can help relieve the symptoms.
-You may need to take antihistamines or nasal decongestants to ease your symptoms.

 You may also need to avoid exposure to allergens that trigger your reaction.